NiklasRosenstein/nr-python/README.md

   --copy-always         Always copy files, even if the target file already
                         exists and the timestamp indicates that it hasn't changed.
-  --sparse              Collect modules sparsely, only including package
-                        members that appear to actually be used.
-This affects only Python modules, not package data.

 optional arguments (search):
   --no-default-module-path